 The Vermont Healthy Homes Lead Poisoning Prevention Program works with providers to ensure that all children are tested for lead.
 State law requires that all children are tested for lead at 12 months and 24 months.

-Blood Lead Screening Guidelines
+Pediatric Blood Lead Testing Guidelines

 When to screen asymptomatic children for lead; when to confirm capillary blood lead tests; other indications to screen for lead.